wheelerbrazeau/docs.erisindustries.com/tutorials/solidity/solidity-3.md

 ### Introduction

 This blog post is about the language features of Solidity.
-I will be going over some of the basic ones, types, interfaces, events, errors (or lack thereof), and give a few examples of how these works in practice.
+I will be going over some of the basic ones, types, interfaces, events, errors (or lack thereof), and give a few examples of how these work in practice.

 ### Types - the basics